Bixi (bicycle share system): System components

 The bicycles are utility bicycles with unisex step-through frames and three gears.
 The one-piece aluminum frame and handlebars hide cables in an effort to protect them from tampering and harsh weather conditions.
 The heavy-duty tires are designed to be puncture-resistant and are filled with nitrogen gas to maintain proper pressure for longer.
+Some bikes have studded tires for winter riding.
 Twin LED rear lights are found inside the frame, and the sturdy frame weighs approximately 18 kg.
 White LED lights are found in the front of the bike.
 The bikes are built in Saguenay, Quebec, by Cycles Devinci.
 Blue electric bicycles were added to the Bixi fleet in 2019.

-Pay station

-Users can rent a bike using a subscriber key (a "Bixi key") obtained through a long-term (30-day or annual) online subscription or an access code provided by the pay station or by downloading and using the Bixi App and scanning the QR code located on the bike.
-The App also contains a network map with locations of other bike stands and the number of bikes or spaces available per station.
-Pay stations are touchscreen-operated and only accept credit cards.
-A button is used to notify Bixi mechanics of bicycles requiring servicing.

 Development

 Stationnement de Montréal

 The project was included in the transportation plan for the City of Montreal, which aimed at encouraging active modes of transportation, such as bicycle.
 The program is run by the city's parking authority, Stationnement de Montréal.